Main List of Projects

 These practices are simple, free, and deeply human.
 They connect us to the earth, the sky, our biology, and the divine — and they give our mitochondria the support they need to help us heal.

 This is not just an experiment.
-It is an act of faith in God, nature, in light, and in life itself.
+It is an act of faith in God, in nature, in light, and in life itself.

 Chronic Diseases Linked to Mitochondrial Dysfunction